-Gift Guide: the 16 best board games for holiday family fun
+Gift Guide: the 17 best board games for holiday family fun

 Waldschattenspiel

-I’ve talked about this game before on TC but this version, in the original German, is one of the coolest versions.
+I’ve talked about this game before on TC, but this version, in the original German, is one of the coolest versions.
 The gameplay is simple: you turn off the lights in the room and hide little elves behind tall trees.
 Then one player moves her candle through the forest, trying to catch the elves at play.
-Once all of the elves are caught – or all the elves hide in one spot – you win.
+Once all the elves are caught — or all the elves hide in one spot — you win.
 The best part?
 Fire!

 Viticulture

 Given that most games are played while drinking a bottle or two of wine, Viticulture is the drinking person’s board game.
-You and your family run a small winery in Tuscany and you have to grow your business by picking grapes, making wine, and getting visitors.
+You and your family run a small winery in Tuscany and you have to grow your business by picking grapes, making wine and getting visitors.
 Another building game with a great premise.

 Secret Hitler

 Secret Hitler is a game about the rise of fascism.
 While it’s not a light-hearted game, it does teach us about the fragility of political systems and what it takes to go from a peaceable state to a fascist one overnight.
 Influenced by Werewolf/Mafia style games, one player is Secret Hitler and another player is a secret Nazi.
-Together, without telling they other players, they must work together to convert the government to fascism.
+Together, without telling the other players, they must work together to convert the government to fascism.
 It’s well worth a look if you like thinking games.

 [inline-ad]